USS Capella (AK-13): Pre-WWII and WWII service

 During July and August 1940 Capella assisted in the tow of the Navy's 10,700 ton New Orleans floating drydock from Balboa, Panama Canal Zone to Pearl Harbor, Hawaii.
 Capella and USS Navajo (AT-64) conducted an in-line, tandem tow with logistics support from USS Platte (AO-24).
 The duration of the operation was 44 days and covered 4,771 nautical miles at an average speed of 4.5 knots.

 As war threatened and the United States began the buildup of Western Hemisphere bases acquired from the British, Capella was recalled to the east coast late in September 1940.
 The veteran cargo ship supported bases from the Panama Canal Zone to Newfoundland with cargoes brought from Atlantic ports until 1944.
 In June she cleared on the first of four transatlantic convoy crossings to Scotland, and North and West Africa, all so safely guarded as to be made without incident.

-On 9 April 1942, Capella was hit by a friendly torpedo fired from PT-59, causing eight injuries, but no deaths.
+On 9 April 1942, while at Jamestown, Rhode Island, Capella was hit by a friendly torpedo accidentally fired from PT-59, causing eight injuries, but no deaths.
+She was beached to prevent her sinking, repaired, and returned to service.